Do you want more frequent family meals? You can overcome the barriers!

 Second, think about when family members are most often home at the same time and begin to plan to come together for meals during those days and times.
 It may be breakfast, lunch, or dinner, no one meal is better for family meals than another.
 If weekends are the only days that work, begin there.

 The goal is to plan ahead to have family meals.
 Planning greatly enhances success in finding the time and energy.
 When family meals are planned for, accounting for family schedules, and food is on hand, achieving family meals is possible and not exhausting.

 How to simplify meals

 Family meals don’t need to be fancy or complicated.
 They don’t even have to be home-cooked.
 Eating together in a restaurant or bringing home carry-out, also count as family meals.
 Use convenience items your family likes.
-There’s no need to cook from scratch.
+Cooking from scratch is wonderful but not required.